Seydou Bocar Seck

-Seydou Bocar Seck (born 8 February 1991) is a Senegalese football defender who plays for FK Dinamo Vranje in the Serbian First League.
+Seydou Bocar Seck (born 8 February 1991) is a Senegalese former professional footballer who played as a defender.

 Career

 By the age of 15 he was 1.81 m in height and playing with Diambars FC, a club where his father, Saër Seck, is president.
 His position was defender although coaches would also crop him to play as defensive midfielder.
-By then his dream was to play for FC Girondins de Bordeaux and then for Chelsea F.C.
+By then his dream was to play for Bordeaux and then for Chelsea F.C.
 His dream to play with Bordeaux was partially realised in 2008.

-He arrived in France when he was 17 and signed with FC Girondins de Bordeaux when the 2008–09 season already started.
+He arrived in France when he was 17 and signed with Bordeaux when the 2008–09 season already started.
 After a few trainings with the first-team, the club decided he would play with reserves squad in the Championnat de France Amateur rather than being part of the U-18 team.
 However, problems with the international transfer certificate resulted in Bocar starting to play only by the end of the season.
 That season Bordeaux won the French championship and Bocar had the chance to play with the first-team in a friendly game by the end of the season.
 Afterwards, Bocar had problems with injuries that resulted in him leaving Bordeaux and France.